November 29th 2022

-Size: Brick sizes have changed significantly across different periods in the UK, with imperial brick sizes used until recently (imperial brick size is 228 x 110 x 68+ mm).
-The metric system was adopted in 1965 (metric brick size is 215 x 102.5 x 65mm) and is now the standard.
+Brick sizes have changed significantly across different periods in the UK, with imperial brick sizes used until recently (imperial brick size is 228 x 110 x 68mm).
+The metric system was adopted in 1965 and is now the standard (metric brick size is 215 x 102.5 x 65mm).
 While metric bricks can be incorporated into an existing imperial masonry structure by increasing the mortar joint bed, it is always best to source the original brick size to ensure consistency and a better visual finish.

-Colour: The colour descends from the raw materials used in the manufacturing process of the bricks.
-Colour shade variance can be common, so even if you have the perfect match, it's essential to provide an accurate forecast and timeline to ensure your structure is from the same batch.
-Standard practice is to use a minimum of 3 packs concurrently (with overlap between deliveries where possible) to provide a well-blended finish.
+The colour of your brick depends on the raw materials used in the manufacturing process.
+Colour shade variance can be common, so even if you have the perfect match, it's essential to provide an accurate forecast and timeline to ensure the bricks in your structure are from the same batch.
+Standard practice is to use a minimum of three packs concurrently (with overlap between deliveries where possible) to provide a well-blended finish.

-You need to establish first if your brick still exists.
-There is a high likelihood is doesn't, and therefore brick matching becomes a task of replicating that brick.
-There are multiple ways to get the closest or perfect match still at this point.
+First you need to establish if your brick still exists.
+If it doesn't, the brick-matching process becomes a task of replicating what you've got.
+And, don't worry - there are still multiple ways to get the closest or perfect match at this point.

-Finding the exact facing bricks used in your original masonry structure is normally difficult and often impossible as many brick manufacturers have closed over the last thirty years, and there is also a high likelihood that your original brick may have been discontinued or replaced.
+Finding the exact facing bricks used in your original masonry structure is normally difficult (often impossible), as many brick manufacturers have closed over the last 30 years.
+There is also a high likelihood that your original brick may have been discontinued or replaced.

 When using reclaimed bricks, it's crucial to use a reputable supplier.
 Bricks need to be thoroughly tested to ensure they are suitable for their intended use.
 Generally, reclaimed bricks are supplied without certification, although frost resistance, strength, and water absorption all need to be considered before use.
 Availability of supply and wastage are other concerns when using reclaimed bricks, so make sure you provide an accurate forecast.

-All new bricks must meet the European Standard BS EN 771-1 for frost resistance and effloresce (soluble salts).
+Plus, all new bricks must meet the European Standard BS EN 771-1 for frost resistance and effloresce (soluble salts).
 Reclaimed bricks have no standardisation or guidelines, and subsequently, can impact your home insurance premiums.
-For quality guarantee and cost-savings, new bricks are an extremely attractive avenue.
+For quality guarantee and cost-savings, new bricks are certainly worth thinking about.

 Brick tinting involves altering the colour of the brick through the application of specially formulated agents that are chemically bonded into the masonry surface.
 This helps to preserve the texture and character of the brick, resulting in a permanent, natural colour change that doesn't fade over time.

-There are many different types of applications for brick tinting such as correcting manufacturing colour problems, custom brick matching, historic property ageing, decorative work, and much more.
+There are many different types of applications for brick tinting, such as correcting manufacturing colour problems, custom brick matching, historic property ageing, decorative work, and much more.
 While there are DIY brick tinting products available, it's always best to use a professional service as inconsistent application and mixing can result in spoiled brickwork.
-If you want to learn more- read more about brick tinting here.

-Wastage can be a major issue with reclaimed bricks.
+Account for wastage Wastage can be a major issue with reclaimed bricks.
 Depending on the batch, in some cases, up to 30% may be unusable.
-These costs should be taken into consideration when deciding between reclaimed vs new bricks, which have little to no wastage.
+These costs should be taken into consideration when deciding between reclaimed v new bricks, which have little-to-no wastage.

-Brick tinting is much more effective when it's applied to a slightly lighter brick.
-When you're looking at samples, choose a brick that is slightly lighter than your original, if you cannot find an exact match.
+Think about tinting Brick tinting is much more effective when it's applied to a slightly lighter brick.
+If you cannot find an exact match, choose a brick that is slightly lighter than your original when looking at samples.
 Remember to consider the size and texture of your new bricks too.